UPB-FILS-MA/upb-fils-ma.github.io/docs/project.md

 **A:** No, the main focus of the project is to learn to work with microprocessors using Rust.

-**Q:** Can I use another programming language, not Rust?
+**Q:** What if the PCB comes after the hardware milestone?

-**A:** No, the main focus of the project is to learn to work with microprocessors using Rust.
+**A:** You will only present the diagram for the hardware part and if there is a prototype using breadboard, but at the end of the project you must necessarily have the PCB printed and functional.